connervieira/Predator/README.md

 ## Disclaimer

-While Predator is designed to be stable and reliable, you should not depend on it for safety or security critical tasks.
+While Predator is designed to be stable and reliable, you should not depend on it for safety or security-critical tasks.
 See the [SECURITY.md](SECURITY.md) document for more information.

 ## Clarification